Skip to content

 • First-write-after-create allocates blocks.
 XFS allocates extents on first write, which adds metadata IO.
 This is true of any XFS volume, but it's worth knowing about when interpreting your first benchmark run.

 • The replication multiplier is real.
-A numberOfCopies=3 write puts pressure on three nodes' network and three backing devices.
+A replicaCount=3 write puts pressure on three nodes' network and three backing devices.
 Throughput is bounded by min(network_per_node, disk_per_node).

 • Cross-rack latency dominates RDMA's advantage.
-RDMA reduces the per-packet latency, but if your remote copy is in another rack with 100µs of switching latency, the per-packet improvement is in the noise.
+RDMA reduces the per-packet latency, but if your remote replica is in another rack with 100µs of switching latency, the per-packet improvement is in the noise.

 How to get real numbers in an hour